 As artificial intelligence (AI) reshapes the customer experience (CX) landscape, many organizations recognize its transformative potential within the contact center.
 For most CX leaders, AI is a welcome addition to their toolkits as they evolve contact center operations to better meet the complex demands of today’s multigenerational, distributed workforce.
 Two-thirds of CX leaders surveyed for the report “Customer experience in the age of AI” say greater AI adoption will make employees in their CX organization more engaged.

 Many organizations are also shifting from a company-centric focus on workforce optimization and management to an employee-centric workforce engagement management (WEM) approach.
-This shift is not merely about streamlined processes and improved scheduling, but it also represents a comprehensive approach to enabling and supporting employees.
+This shift is not merely about streamlined processes for contact center coaching and improved scheduling, but it also represents a comprehensive approach to enabling and supporting employees.

 For forward-thinking organizations, AI can also play a central role in this shift.
 For example, about two-thirds of the nearly 20% of organizations that use forecasting and scheduling tools are using AI-powered versions of those solutions, the AI report found.
-Similarly, about one-fifth of CX leaders surveyed say they use automated coaching and training tools; of those 44% use AI-powered versions.
+Similarly, about one-fifth of CX leaders surveyed say they use automated coaching and training tools; of those 44% use AI-powered versions for coaching strategies.

-Traditional workforce management focuses on operational efficiency — most often, activities such as scheduling, capacity planning, and basic forecasting.
+Traditional workforce management focuses on operational efficiency — most often, activities such as scheduling, agent coaching, capacity planning, performance metrics and basic forecasting.
 While effective, these approaches can fail to address the nuanced needs of a workforce that’s increasingly diverse and digitally distributed.

-Today, organizations are embracing WEM to provide a holistic framework for workforce support.
-For some, this includes up-leveling to AI-powered versions of more traditional solutions.
+Today, organizations are embracing WEM to provide a holistic framework for workforce support and customer service coaching techniques.
+For some, this includes up-leveling to AI-powered versions of more traditional coaching programs and solutions to improve call center performance.
 For others, it also considers how the integration of chatbots and voicebots into customer service journeys impacts the agent experience.

 In a recent interview on CX trends, Robin Gareiss, CEO and Principal Analyst at Metrigy, highlights the growing complexity of having to manage human agents and AI-powered bots in tandem.
 “More than 60% of companies view their workforce as both human agents and AI agents when it comes to scheduling,” said Gareiss.